darlean-io/darlean.ts/examples/src/oracle/2_oracle_as_a_service/readme.md

 The recommended way of decoupling implementation from application code is by means of *service actors*.
 Service actors are (implementation wise) just regular actors.
 The only differences are:
 * Service actors typically have `Service` as a suffix of the actor type (instead of `Actor` for regular, virtual actors)
-* Service actors typically have `multiplar` configured as `kind`, which means that there can be multiple instances of the same service actor in the cluster.
+* Service actors typically have `multiplar` configured as value of `kind`, which means that there can be multiple instances of the same service actor in the cluster.
 * Service actors typically do not hold state by themselves.
 They normally just forward incoming calls to the proper underlying virtual actor and return the result.

 The interface of service actors (that is, their name and which actions they support and with which parameters) should be quite stable, as it will be used by application code.